-All of the proceeds of this offering (excluding proceeds to us with respect to any common stock that we may sell to the underwriters in lieu of the forward seller selling our common stock to the underwriters and, if the underwriters exercise their over-allotment option and we elect to issue the additional shares to cover over-allotments directly, the proceeds to us from the issuance of such additional shares) will be paid to the forward purchaser.
+Conflicts of Interest All of the proceeds of this offering (excluding proceeds to us with respect to any common stock that we may sell to the underwriters in lieu of the forward seller selling our common stock to the underwriters and, if the underwriters exercise their over-allotment option and we elect to issue the additional shares to cover over-allotments directly, the proceeds to us from the issuance of such additional shares) will be paid to the forward purchaser.
 As a result, an affiliate of J.P.
 Morgan Securities LLC will receive more than 5% of the net proceeds of this offering, not including underwriting compensation.
-An affiliate of each of J.P.
-Morgan Securities LLC, BMO Capital Markets Corp., RBC Capital Markets, LLC, Credit Suisse Securities (USA) LLC, Credit Agricole Securities (USA) Inc., Mitsubishi UFJ Securities (USA), Inc., RBS Securities Inc. and Scotia Capital (USA) Inc. is a lender under our Revolving Credit Facility.
+An affiliate of J.P.
+Morgan Securities LLC, an affiliate of BMO Capital Markets Corp., an affiliate of RBC Capital Markets, LLC and affiliates of certain of the other underwriters are lenders under the Revolving Credit Facility.
 If we elect physical settlement, we intend to use net proceeds we receive upon physical settlement of the forward sale agreement to, among other things, repay borrowings under our Revolving Credit Facility.
 As a result, affiliates of certain of the underwriters may receive more than 5% of the net proceeds.
 Accordingly, this offering is being made in compliance with the requirements of NASD Rule 2720 (Public Offerings of Securities with Conflicts of Interest) of the Financial Industry Regulatory Authority, Inc. Pursuant to that rule, the appointment of a "qualified independent underwriter" is not necessary in connection with this offering, as the shares of common stock have a "bona fide public market" (as such terms are defined in NASD Rule 2720).
+Dividend Policy We have paid a regular quarterly cash dividend each year since the incorporation of our predecessor company in 1941 and expect to continue paying a regular quarterly dividend for the foreseeable future.
+See "Price range of common stock and dividends."
+Transfer Agent and Registrar The transfer agent and registrar for our common stock is Wells Fargo Shareowner Services.
+Risk Factors Investing in our common stock involves risks.
+Potential investors are urged to consider the risk factors relating to our business and an investment in our common stock described under "Risk factors" in this prospectus supplement.